gustwindjs/gustwind/documentation/node-compatibility-plan.md

 This means the Node build path is no longer limited to synthetic fixture tests.
 It now builds the actual repository successfully.

+The next development-focused step is now implemented:

+- `gustwind-node/dev.ts` provides a Node 24 development server built on Vite middleware mode
+- `gustwind-node/cli.ts` now supports `--develop` for the Node path
+- the Node dev path uses Vite's client, watcher, and websocket transport for full reloads
+- Node development module loading now bundles local module graphs on the dev path so edits reload cleanly without relying on Deno-style import semantics
+- generated build-style assets in development still reuse the shared plugin task pipeline instead of duplicating a second asset system

+This means Gustwind now has a practical Node-first development shell in addition to the existing Node render and build entrypoints.
+The remaining work is mainly cleanup, sharper reload granularity, and retiring older Deno-specific dev surfaces.

 ## Main blockers today

 ### Deno-only runtime services